KEVIN-VN642/A_B-Testing/README.md

 - **Randomization Check**: Verifies that user characteristics are balanced between groups.

 #### 3.1 Sample Size Check
-This makes sure number of samples in each group exceeds the required sample size.
+This makes sure number of samples in each group exceeds the required number.
 There are 4957 users in control group and 5043 users in treatment group which is significant larger than required number, so the sample size requirement meets.

 #### 3.2  Sample Ratio Mismatch Check
 Ensures the traffic split is as expected (50/50) before doing analysis.
 SRM protects us from making business decisions based on flawed data.
 Deviations can come froms various sources: